View the full list of fields, first using long-form arguments:

 and

-requiring that user root must have access to the administrator's
+requiring that user root must have access to the

-workspace which contains the administrator's images.
+workspace that contains the administrator's images.

 Typically the per-user workspace is ~/.scyldcw/workspace/